 Area Option Description Bit Type Transition Renders an Eye Diagram only for transition bits.
 Non Transition Renders an Eye Diagram only for nontransition bits.
 All Renders an Eye Diagram for all bits.
 Mask On Off Enables or disables the display and mask testing.
 Standard Specifies a User-defined mask or a mask based on a serial data standard, such as InfiniBand or PCI Express.
 Type Selects a type of mask specific to the selected standard; See list (receivers, cables, test points).

-Browse f or a mask file to import from the tdsrt-eye/Examples/Masks directory.
-Available when you select a serial data standard as the Standard option.
-The Application has a limitation for Serial Analysis module under plot->Mask feature.
-The algorithm and UI, Menu->Plot->Masks->Config for an Eye diagram measurement is not very consistently connected.
-This inconsistency in the application is overcome by disabling the mask 'ON' when switched between the probe types and also selection of different plots.
+\ Browse for a mask file to import from the tdsrt-eye/Examples/Masks directory.